Bark Psychosis: The Blue period — mutation, disintegration and split (mid-1994)

 In March 1994, 3rd Stone released a posthumous Bark Psychosis compilation album called Independency.
 This collected together the early Bark Psychosis singles and EPs on both Cheree and 3rd Stone, and included Scum in its entirety.

 Now reduced to a duo of Sutton and Simnett, Bark Psychosis went on to record the Blue EP, released in May 1994, and promoted with a UK tour, also featuring Gish.
 The title track was comparatively more upbeat than the band's work on Hex (and was apparently therapeutic for Sutton, who was allegedly getting over the demise of a "stormy personal relationship" at the time).
 Blue was also very strongly influenced by dance music, sounding closer to a New Order pop single than it did to the moody post-rock of previous releases.
-The EP also featured a Rudi Tambala remix of the Hex track "Big Shot" and (confusingly) a newly recorded track called "Hex", featuring three-and-a-half minutes of deafening noise textures eventually dissolving into ambient keyboards and trumpet, which was also recorded in St John's Church.
+The EP also featured a Rudi Tambala remix of the Hex track "Big Shot" and (confusingly) a newly recorded track called "Hex" - recorded, like its album namesake, at St John's Church - featuring three-and-a-half minutes of deafening noise textures eventually dissolving into ambient keyboards and trumpet.
 The EP was mixed at Metropolis Studios in West London.

 "The band disintegrated because I was getting into using samplers...
 We used to sample a little bit, but never as an intrinsic part, which always annoyed me, because I wanted to get into that more...
 I reached an impasse in how much further you could take it in that direction.
 I wanted to make things a bit tougher as well.
 And if you've got a drummer, it restricts what you do straight away.
 There was (a) B-side which was trying to do drum 'n' bass with the drums, but it's pointless: you've got to get stuck in and get your hands dirty, make some tough decisions; which is hard if you've been working for a few years.
 It's hard for a drummer to take.
 So in that sense (it was) quite difficult."